DamienIrving/cmdline_provenance/docs/index.rst

    Tue Jun 26 09:22:10 2018: cdo daymean salinity_data.nc
    Tue Jun 26 09:21:54 2018: ncatted -O -a standard_name,so,o,c,"ocean_salinity" salinity_data.nc

-If the input files aren't self describing, you can use the ``read_log`` function to read the log files associated with the input data files (these logs files may have been previously written using the ``write_log`` function):
+If the input files aren't self-describing, we can use the ``read_log`` function to read the log files associated with the input data files (these logs files may have been previously written using the ``write_log`` function):

 .. code-block:: python